fsharp/fslang-design/FSharp.Core-4.5.0.0/FS-1050-trygetvalue-map.md

 # Drawbacks
 [drawbacks]: #drawbacks

 There may be confusion for newcomers about which lookup technique to use.

 # Alternatives
 [alternatives]: #alternatives

-* Add a new method returning a struct option.
+Add a new method returning a struct option.
 But it is better to support the standard .NET method name and pattern.

 # Compatibility
 [compatibility]: #compatibility

-Not abreaking change.
+Not a breaking change.

 # Unresolved questions
 [unresolved]: #unresolved-questions

-None
-.
+None.